How long does cement last

 2. Proper Installation: The correct installation of cement structures is crucial for their long-term performance.
 Improper application of cement can result in compromised structural integrity and decrease its expected lifespan.

-See also How long does it take to lose 3 stone
+See also How long does a managed move take

 3. Exposure to Extreme Conditions: Extreme weather conditions, such as high humidity, freezing temperatures, and excessive heat, can affect the lifespan of cement structures.
 These conditions may cause cracking, expansion, or contraction, which can lead to deteriorated cement over time.